protonemedia/laravel-guidelines/README.md

 * Always [prevent the lazy loading](https://laravel.com/docs/9.x/eloquent-relationships#preventing-lazy-loading) of relationships.
 * Keep an eye on the duration of individual database queries.
 You may add this snippet, which I found in the [`handleExceedingCumulativeQueryDuration` PR](https://github.com/laravel/framework/pull/42744#issue-1267053567).
 * Enforce a morph map to ensure all polymorphs relationships are mapped to an alias: `Relation::requireMorphMap()`.
+* Be careful with chaining `orWhere*` constraints.
+When combined with other constraints, you often need to wrap `orWhere*` method calls.

 ```php
 if (!app()->isProduction()) {